-The Fire Authority is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Fire Authority or to be controlled or influenced by the Fire Authority.
-Disclosure of these transactions allows readers to assess the extent to which the Fire Authority might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Fire Authority.
+The Fire Authority is required to disclose material transactions with related parties bodies or individuals that have the potential to control or influence the Fire Authority (FA) or to be controlled or influenced by the FA.
+Disclosure of these transactions allows the reader to assess the extent to which the FA might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the FA.

-During the year the Deputy Chief executive held the position of Chief Financial Officer (CFO) for the Police and Crime Commissioner.
-Cambridgeshire and Peterborough Fire Authority received £14k (£15k in 2021/22) from the Police and Crime Commissioner during the year in relation to the recharge for the CFO and Local Resilience contributions.
-The year end debtor balance as at 31 March 2023 was £2k (£3k in 2021/22).
+During the year the Deputy Chief executive held the position of Chief Financial Officer (CFO) for the Police and Crime Commissioner, this arrangement has now come to an end.
+Cambridgeshire and Peterborough Fire Authority received £11k (£14k in 2022/23) from the Police and Crime Commissioner during the year in relation to this recharge and for Local Resilience contributions.
+The year end debtor balance as at 31 March 2024 was £0k (£2k in 2022/23).